Last Updated on October 12, 2021 by

 Sometimes ago, people who knew much about American football in Brazil were limited as the sport was practically exclusive to Brazilians who used to live abroad or Americans and Europeans who lived in the country.
 People in the country didn’t really like the game at first because they felt it was too violent and the rules were too complex.
 Thanks to the advancement of cable TV, more Brazilians are now fortunate to have unlimited access to the sport.

-In the early 1990s, NFL games in Brazil were broadcasted by ESPN.
+In the early 1990s, NFL games in Brazil were broadcast by ESPN.
 Brazilians can watch at least 6 games via the ESPN channel every week and it was great to know that viewership grew 29 percent last season.
 Fans can also catch up with live-action of the American football league on the broadcast channel Esporte Interativo.
 According to a recent study, about 23.8 million people in Brazil were able to catch up with the live games with an average of almost 900,000 per game.

 Participation Of Brazilians In American Football

 Brazilians aren’t just watching American football., they also participate in the sport.
-According to the Brazilian Confederation of American Football, there are about 4,800 active players, excluding those with youth & women’s levels, flag-football teams, and 120 American football teams in Brazil.
+According to the Brazilian Confederation of American Football, there are about 4,800 active players, excluding those with youth & women’s levels, flag football teams, and 120 American football teams in Brazil.
 And the good news is that new teams are being established every year.
 In 2012, the BCAF, Brazilian Confederation of American Football was established to help develop the sport in the country.
 To be honest, the local leagues have been growing sporadically and local TV shows the live games.
-Mitchell, a former player in the NFL in the 1990s, lead the Coritiba Crocodiles to the title of the IV Brasil Bowl, and he’s now appointed as the head coach of the Maringa Pyros this season.
+Mitchell, a former player in the NFL in the 1990s, led the Coritiba Crocodiles to the title of the IV Brasil Bowl, and he’s now appointed as the head coach of the Maringa Pyros this season.

 Final Words

 American football is no longer facing criticism in Brazil anymore with a lot of Brazilians now showing interest in the game.
-Just like we said earlier, there are about 4,800 active players, excluding those with youth & women’s levels, flag-football teams, and 120 American football teams in Brazil.
+Just like we said earlier, there are about 4,800 active players, excluding those with youth & women’s levels, flag football teams, and 120 American football teams in Brazil.
 That’s to tell you that the sport is gaining imminent popularity in the country.
 We’ve reached the closing chapter of this informative article.
 We hope you were able to find good resources in your quest to know how popular is American football in Brazil.
 If you have any questions or comments about the article topic, don’t hesitate to contact us.
 Thanks